Our Staff

 Program Coordinator, Participant Engagement and GROW

 Cara joined WE CAN with a wealth of knowledge in human services as well as in small business.
 Cara has a master’s in forensic psychology and has worked with vulnerable populations through the Barnstable County District Attorney's Office.
 Prior to her work there, Cara owned her own small business for five years on Cape Cod.
 Her business, Cara’s Canine Club, began in 2017 as a dog sitting business and over the course of five years, expanded into a full service pet business offering all types of services including walking, grooming, feeding, sitting and overnight/vacation care.
 In January of 2022, after completing her masters degree and obtaining a full-time position, she closed her business to work in her chosen field of forensic psychology.
-Cara will coordinate the GROW program by working with the facilitators and ensuring the participants are supported throughout.
-She will conduct outreach after the program to keep the participants engaged with WE CAN and CDP and other small business resources locally.
+Cara coordinates all of WE CAN's Business Support programs which include GROW, OWN IT! and our 1:1 Small Business Support appointments.
+Cara works with the volunteers and participants closely to ensure that all are supported throughout their time at WE CAN.
+She conducts outreach before and after the program to expand the diversity of our participants and facilitators as well as keep participants engaged with WE CAN, CDP and other local small business resources.

 Marina